The best voice cloning API for developers building realtime voice AI in 2026 is

 Best for: Real-time applications, cost-sensitive production deployments, full-stack voice infrastructure

-Inworld ships voice cloning as part of its vertically integrated voice AI platform.
+Inworld ships voice cloning as part of its full-stack voice AI infrastructure.
 Clone creation requires 5 to 15 seconds of reference audio for instant cloning, with a fine-tuning option for higher-fidelity results from longer samples.

 Pros:

-• Full-stack integration: Cloned voices plug directly into Inworld's TTS, STT, S2S, and Router APIs.
+- Full-stack integration: Cloned voices plug directly into Inworld's TTS, STT, Realtime API, and Router (200+ models in one API with both 3P providers and 1P Inworld-hosted optimized open-source models).
 Single billing, single SDK, no cross-vendor latency.

 Cons:

-• Newer entrant in the standalone cloning market.
-Inworld's voice cloning emerged from production deployments with customers like NBCU and Talkpal, not as a standalone cloning product.
+- Newer entrant in the standalone cloning market.
+Inworld's voice cloning emerged from production deployments with customers like Bible Chat and Talkpal, not as a standalone cloning product.

-Pricing: $5/M characters.
+Pricing: See pricing for current rates.
 Usage-based, no seat licenses.
 Volume discounts available for enterprise.

 2. ElevenLabs